 Edited by Jeffrey W. Buckholz, PhD, P.E., PTOE

 The first carplane to have these key characteristics should dominate the market for awhile.
 As I see it, the major problem in bringing a carplane to market is the genral lack of capital funding.
 It takes a lot of money to finance such an endeavor and most of the organizations struggling with carplane design and production just don't have deep pockets.
-When Boeing, GM, Apple or some similar organization gets involved, things will change - and that may be starting to happen: Airbus Flying Car Ready by end of 2017?
-There have also appeared articles that indicate Uber is looking at flying vehicles (Uber Elevate) as well as Google.
+When Boeing, GM, Apple or some similar organization gets involved, things will change - and that may be starting to happen: Airbus Flying Car Ready by end of 2017? (nope, that didn't happen) There have also appeared articles that indicate Uber is looking at flying vehicles (Uber Elevate) as well as Google.
 Not sure if these are carplanes or just passenger-carrying drones but something is happening with the "big boys".

 It is important to keep in mind the two basic problems that carplanes solve: the last mile problem and the weather problem.
 Solving the last mile problem is accomplished through a carplane's ability to drive from the destination airport to your final desired location (and to the airport of origin from your point of beginning).
 Solving the weather problem is accomplished by the carplane's ability to land and drive through bad whether; and bad weather can be defined as anything from low cloud ceilings to high winds to thunderstorms.
 Carplanes solve both of these problems without any backtracking.
 You can always land your general aviation aircraft and rent a car to get to your final desired location, and this is doable even if the weather deteriorates.
 However, you're plane will be back at the airport and, at some point, you will have to backtrack to get it.
 This is not a big deal if you're going back to where you came from but it is a big deal if you're headed in a different direction.
 There is considerable travel freeedom associated with a carplane that other modes of travel do not provide.